Online Sportsbooks in

 Remember, if some bonuses sound too good to be true, then read the small print.

 However, sportsbooks will undoubtedly become more creative with their small print to appear more competitive, ultimately resulting in some misleading claims.
 We usually see this in the form of a high turnover requirement.
-This means that you are required to win a certain amount of times with your original bonus before it is counted as real money and not a free bet.
+This means that you are required to win a certain amount of times with your original bonus before it is counted as real money and not a bonus bet.
 This can mean lead to a situation where one sportsbook may appear to offer a smaller bonus, but this bonus may be the better value.

 Let's look at the following example: